ramziChbl/learnMicroservices/README.md

 The simplest architecture that came to mind was this :

  - A web server that requests informations from a DB server and prints them back to the client.
- - A DB server that provides an API.
+ - A DB server that provides an API through *pokemon* endpoint.

 ```
 	┌──────────┐       ┌────────────┐          ┌───────────┐